tom-howard/com2009/docs/course/assignment2/part-b/task3.md

     * You should know from [Essential Exercise 3](../../../waffles/essentials.md#ex3) that the camera image topic name is different on the real robot!
     * You should also consider the fact that [images are captured at a different resolution](../../../waffles/essentials.md#ex4): consider how this might impact any image processing that you do.

 At the root of your package there must be a directory called `snaps`, and the image must be saved into this directory with the file name: `target_beacon.jpg`.
+The image *that is saved* must be the *raw image* from the robot's camera, and should not include any filtering that you may have applied in post-processing.

 You will therefore need to define your launch file to accommodate the `target_colour` command-line argument.
 In addition to this, inside your launch file you'll *also* need to pass the *value* of this to a ROS node within your package, so that the node knows which beacon to actually look for (i.e. your node needs to know whether to look for a yellow, red, green or blue beacon).
 This kind of launch file functionality wasn't covered in Assignment #1, so **[there are some ^^additional resources^^ available here](../../extras/launch-file-args.md)**, to help you with this.